Textualize/textual/docs/guide/app.md

 If you hit ++ctrl+c++ Textual will exit application mode and return you to the command prompt.
 Any content you had in the terminal prior to application mode will be restored.

+!!! tip

+    A side effect of application mode is that you may no longer be able to select and copy text in the usual way.
+Terminals typically offer a way to bypass this limit with a key modifier.
+On iTerm you can select text if you hold the ++option++ key.
+See the documentation for your terminal software for how to select text in application mode.

 ## Events

 Textual has an event system you can use to respond to key presses, mouse actions, and internal state changes.
 Event handlers are methods which are prefixed with `on_` followed by the name of the event.